cyscale/cyscale.com/src/markdown/blog/2023-04-13-protecting-your-cloud-native-infrastructure-how-to-build-a-comprehensive-security-plan.md

 ### 2. Missing or inadequate encryption

-Encryption is a must-have in your cloud security plan.
-Protect data in transit and at rest by encrypting it with industry-recommended cryptographic algorithms and by having a robust key management system.
+Encryption is a must-have in your cloud security plan for application development.
+Protect data in transit and at rest by encrypting it with industry-recommended cryptographic algorithms and by having a robust key management system for your cloud-native applications.
 Read more about encryption best practices [here](https://cyscale.com/blog/types-of-encryption/).

 ### 3. Unsecured storage resources